-In October 1973, the Organization of Petroleum Exporting Countries (OPEC) declared an oil embargo, targeting the United States and other nations.
-Within six months, the world price of petroleum quadrupled, from $3 to $12 per barrel.
-Shortages and price controls in the US market produced rising prices, long gas lines, and a slowing US economy.
+In October 1973, the Organization of Petroleum Exporting Countries declared an oil embargo, targeting the US and other nations.
+Within six months, the world price of petroleum quadrupled from $3 to $12 per barrel.
+Shortages and price controls in the US market produced rising prices, long lines, and a slowing US economy.

 US crude oil production declined from a high of 9.6 million barrels of oil per day (bpd) in 1970 to eventually reach a low of 5 million bpd in 2008.
-US imports of foreign oil rose from 20 percent of petroleum products in 1970 to more than 40 percent in 1977.
-In response to the growing dependence on imports, Congress passed the Energy Policy and Conservation Act of 1975 (EPCA), directing the US Department of Transportation (DOT) to establish mileage standards for cars and trucks to reduce dependence upon oil imports.
+US imports of foreign oil rose from 20 percent of petroleum products in 1970 to over 40 percent in 1977.
+In response to the growing dependence on imports, Congress passed the Energy Policy and Conservation Act (EPCA) in 1975, directing the US Department of Transportation (DOT) to establish mileage standards for cars and trucks to reduce dependence upon oil imports.

 But then the world changed.
 American geologists and petroleum engineers discovered how to use hydraulic fracturing (fracking) and horizontal drilling to extract petroleum and natural gas from shale, a common low-permeability rock formation.
 US crude oil production almost doubled from 5 million bpd in 2008 to over 9 million bpd in 2015.
 US frackers forced world oil prices to under $50 per barrel in 2015.
 Industry experts now project US production of over 10 million bpd in 2018.
 America is once again the world’s leading producer of oil and natural gas.

 But federal regulations, once enacted, take on a life of their own.
-In May of 2009, President Obama announced a tightening of vehicle-mileage standards, not to reduce dependence upon oil imports, but instead to aim at “decreasing greenhouse gas pollution.”
+In May of 2009, President Obama announced a tightening of vehicle mileage standards, not to reduce dependence upon oil imports, but instead aimed at “decreasing greenhouse gas pollution.”
 In 2012, EPA and NHTSA established CAFE standards for cars to achieve 163 grams of carbon dioxide emitted per mile by 2025, or the equivalent of 54.5 mpg.
-Fuel economy regulations were also established for medium- and heavy-duty trucks, the so-called GHG Phase 2 standards.
+Fuel economy regulations were also established for medium- and heavy- duty trucks, the so-called GHG Phase 2 standards.

 This year, the EPA under Administrator Scott Pruitt launched a review of the strict mileage regulations from the Obama Administration.
 It’s long past time for a roll-back of obsolete US vehicle mileage regulations.